Kane-Kesler/Sea-Turtle-Identification-Neural-Nets/README.md

 # Methodology
 <div id="methodology"></div>
 We will first train our model on the well-established CIFAR-10 dataset and measure its performance.
 We will call this model the CIFAR-10 CNN model.
 After, we use the same network architecture to train two models using the SeaturtleIDHeads dataset, the first model splits the data randomly in the training and testing datasets (Random-Split model) and the other splits the data after a certain date-time (Time-cutoff Split model).
-We do this so we can compare how well our Time-cutoff Split model performs when trying to identify future instances of any given sea turtle as opposed to the
+We do this so we can compare how well our Time-cutoff Split model performs when trying to identify future instances of any given sea turtle compared to the Random-Split model.

 # Data
 ### CIFAR-10